-After receipt of an application for legal aid assistance involving a family law matter, a request goes out to one of the staff lawyers or panel members for a legal opinion.
+After an application is received for legal aid assistance involving a family law matter, a request goes out to one of the staff lawyers or family law panel members for a legal opinion.
 The lawyer must advise the Legal Services Board on the merits of the matter.
 If the opinion is that there is no merit in proceeding, the applicant will receive a Notice of Denial of Legal Aid and an explanation of the reason for the denial.